Five+ Federal Infrastructure Programs Every Planner Should Know

 The program requires states to submit an EV deployment plan before they can access the funds.
 State deployment plans were submitted and approved earlier this year.
-The new program also calls for a new joint US Department of Transportation and Department of Energy EV charging office.
+A new joint US Department of Transportation and Department of Energy EV charging office was established last year.

 Strengthening Mobility and Revolutionizing Transportation (SMART) Grants Program

 The program will offer up to $100 million in grants annually over the next five years and will fund projects that use data and technology to solve real-world challenges facing communities today.
 The SMART program will fund purpose-driven innovation and focus on building data and technology capacity and expertise.
 MPOs are eligible to apply.

 Advanced Transportation Technology and Innovation (ATTAIN) Program